Find the best broadband deal for you

 Let's face it...shopping for broadband deals is a pain in the proverbial.
 With internet providers like BT broadband, Sky, Virgin Media and TalkTalk all trying to get your business and all claiming to have the best rates, it can be bewildering to say the least.

-Finding the best broadband internet deals can be a bit of a minefield - there are so many options.
+Finding the best broadband internet deals is no easy task - there are so many options.
 Do you need superfast fibre broadband?
-Is cheaper ADSL enough?
 Should you go for a cheap broadband only deal for less than £20 per month, or add TV and phone plans to your internet package?
 There are dozens upon dozens of combinations to pick from.

 Best fibre broadband deals (subject to availability at your postcode)

 BT Superfast Fibre Unlimited | 18 months | 50Mb avg speed | Weekend calls | £9.99 delivery | £31.99pm

 BT remains the most popular broadband provider around with the not insignificant matter of the £120 pre-paid Mastercard and free activation attracting new customers in their droves.
 Plus, BT's entry-level Superfast Fibre stands out because of the lightning fast speed that you get - an average 50Mb, which equates to roughly 6MB per second!
 All you have to pay at the start is a tenner for router delivery.
 Standard broadband costs £7 less a month.
 Total cost of 18 months £585.81

 Vodafone Superfast 1 | 18 months | 35Mb avg speed | Line rental inc. | FREE activation | £20 per month